TomLiDev/mushroom-mapper/README.md

 [Error page Wireframe](documentation/wireframe-error-page.png)

-As the edit find page is structurally the same as create find a seperate wireframe is not needed.
+As the edit find page is structurally the same as create find a separate wireframe is not needed.

 #### Database Design